 Are you thinking of living and studying in Korea, but have no idea about how much it would cost?
 In this article, you will find information about prices for accommodation, food, entertainment, and the general cost of living in South Korea.

+Where you choose to study will be one of the top contributors to your cost of living in South Korea.
 Seoul is the capital of South Korea, and like all capitals, the average cost of living is higher than in less central cities.
 Prices for accommodation, food and services are cheaper if you choose to live in a district further away from the center.

-Language course in Korea
+Cost of the language course in Korea

-We have previously talked about the different language courses in Korea, run by universities or public schools.
-If we consider a language course at a university, the average price for Seoul is 1500 USD per term, so a 6-month course will cost approximately 3000 USD.
 Along with the enrollment for the language course, health insurance is required if you study in Korea for more than 3 months.
 Usually, the health insurance is offered by the university at a very convenient price for the first year, about 110 USD in total.
 It is possible to take out private insurance in Italy before leaving, but it must clearly state that it covers the period of study and stay in Korea.

-Accommodation in Korea
+Cost of accommodation in Korea

 Typically, students of language courses choose to live in the school dormitory.
 Those seeking more freedom of curfew, or simply wanting more privacy can choose the goshiwon (mini studio) or the share house.
 Private Korean flats have very high initial costs, which we will talk about later.